 Seats do not transfer across organizations and are tied to the paying organization, not the user’s account.
 If you want to add a contributor seat to another organization, this requires a separate charge on the respective account.

-Viewer seats are free and unlimited for both Branches and Notebooks organizations.
+Viewer seats are free and unlimited for organizations.

 Contributor seats are priced per person.
 Pricing per contributor depends on the subscription.

 Contributors in organizations can edit projects, which includes creating branches, editing files, making commits, merging branches, and more.

 Roles are used to determine the level of access each user seat has to the organization’s projects.
 Three types of roles are available to assign to each viewer or contributor that is part of an organization.
 One type of role can be assigned per seat.